 The focus of the District's governmental funds is to provide information on near-term inflows, outflows, and balances of expendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unassigned fund balance may serve as a useful measurement of the District's net resources available for spending at the end of the fiscal year.

-At the end of the current fiscal year, the District's governmental funds reported combined fund balances of \$606,808.
-Of this amount, \$3,041 was restricted for special projects, \$39,179 was restricted for student activities and memorials, \$11,310 was assigned to bus replacement, and \$52,412 was assigned to capital projects.
+At the end of the current fiscal year, the District's governmental funds reported combined fund balances of \$1,103,360.
+Of this amount, \$15,612 and \$37,825 was restricted for federal lunch program and student activities and memorials, respectively, \$16,310 was committed for bus replacement, and \$13,820 was committed for capital projects.

-The remaining balance of \$500,866 constitutes unassigned fund balance, which is available for spending at the District's discretion.
+The remaining balance of \$1,1019,793 constitutes unassigned fund balance, which is available for spending at the District's discretion.
 The General Fund is the chief operating fund of the District.
-At the end of the current fiscal year, total fund balance of the General Fund was \$517,202, of which \$505,892 was unassigned fund balance.
+At the end of the current fiscal year, total fund balance of the General Fund was \$1,056,103, of which \$1,039,793 was unassigned fund balance.